maina2/maina2/README.md

 - 👀 I’m working on exploiting my potential.

-- 🌱 I’m currently learning machine learning and web development.
+- 🌱 I’m currently learning database management and web development.

 - 📫 How to reach me chanzusimon6@gmail.com and https://wa.me/717417314